 Weekday work times during the academic year will begin at 7:30 a.m. and end between 4 and 5 p.m.
 Saturday work will be authorized only as needed; and mandatory quiet and stand-down dates, such as during finals week, will be implemented.

 Cornell anticipates an increase in demand for TCAT services upon completion of NCRE, and is working with TCAT to evaluate and coordinate future ridership needs and how these needs will be met.
 While the exact changes to bus schedules or routes are not yet finalized, preliminary review by TCAT indicates the need for two additional bus runs during its morning peak-time on weekdays and two additional bus runs on weekday evenings.

 The CC Lot (a 386-space parking lot on Jessup Road) will be replaced by the sophomore housing development.
 A September 2017 survey indicates that there are approximately 20 staff and maintenance vehicles and 90 students who utilize the CC Lot on a daily basis.
 Due to the relatively low utilization rates of the lot, it is expected that parking displacement at the site will not impact overall parking on North Campus and that most parking needs can be accommodated through the current surplus parking inventory on campus.

 While a portion of the Appel Lot will be replaced by the first-year student housing development, 77 spaces will remain from the original parking lot at the end of the project.
-Parking will be enhanced at Robert Purcell Community Center to help accommodate visitors and conference attendees.
+As of September 2020, parking has been enhanced at Robert Purcell Community Center to help accommodate visitors and conference attendees.
 Building-specific parking needs such as accessible spaces, loading zones, or parking for service vehicles will be accommodated in the proposed development.
 Furthermore, Cornell’s Department of Transportation and Delivery Services is currently studying ways to better utilize parking across campus.